 The apostle Paul said, we can be angry we just can't allow our anger to lead us into sinning.

-So maybe you have been cheated or robbed in some way as Candace was robbed of years with her daughter.
+So maybe you have been cheated or robbed in some way.
 It is okay to be angry but don't allow your anger to become sin.

-One passenger who was supposed to be on ValuJet Flight 592 from Miami to Atlanta where all 110 people on board were killed.
-He said, he was yelling and screaming at all the cars that were in front of him for not driving "fast enough" according to him.
+This is exactly what happened to one passenger who was supposed to be on ValuJet Flight 592 from Miami to Atlanta where all 110 passengers and crew were killed.
+He said, he was yelling and screaming at all the cars that were in front of him for not driving fast enough according to him.

-He said the realization of the crash hit him hard as he stood in the airport and heard the report of the crash of ValuJet Flight 592.
+He said the realization of the crash hit him hard as he stood in the airport and heard the report of the crash of flight 592.
 All those cars that were in his way were now the reason he was still alive.

-I hope you have an anger free week, but if you don't then be angry but don't sin.
+I hope you have an anger free week.

 Think About These: